-During normal breathing, you breathe in oxygen and breathe out carbon-dioxide (or CO2 ).
-But when you are wearing a therapy mask, some of the CO2 can remain in the mask, so all masks need to have a feature that ‘washes out’ CO2 remaining in the mask to prevent you from re-breathing too much of it.
+During normal breathing, you breathe in oxygen and breathe out carbon-dioxide (or CO2).
+All masks need to have a feature that 'washes out' CO2 remaining in the mask.

 Complex sleep apnea is a form of sleep apnea where central apneas persist (or emerge) during attempts to treat obstructive apneas with CPAP (continuous positive airway pressure) or bilevel therapy.
 See also: Apnea; Obstructive sleep apnea; CPAP; Bilevel

-Refers to noise that is created from therapy equipment – it’s the noise you might feel in the tube.
+Refers to noise that is created from therapy equipment - it's the vibration you might hear or feel in the tube.
 See also: Radiated noise

 COPD is a lung disease that develops over time, mainly caused by cigarette smoking, air pollution, chemical fumes, or dust.

-CPAP is a type of therapy that delivers pressurized air at one fixed pressure throughout the night to keep your airway open so that you don’t stop breathing in your sleep (that is, have an ‘apnea’).
+CPAP is a type of therapy that delivers pressurised air at one prescribed fixed pressure throughout the night to keep your airway open so that you don't stop breathing in your sleep (that is, have an ' apnea').
 This is suitable for treating obstructive sleep apnea (OSA).
 See also: Apnea; Sleep apnea; Obstructive sleep apnea (OSA); APAP; VPAP

-While some apneas are caused by a blockage (or obstruction) in your upper airway, central sleep apnea is when your breathing stops but your airway is actually open (not blocked).
+While some apneas are caused by a blockage or collapse of your upper airway, central sleep apnea is when your breathing stops but your airway is actually open.
 Even though the airway may be open, the automatic action of breathing stops because the communication between the brain and the body has been lost.
 See also: apnea; Obstructive Sleep Apnea (OSA)

 This is the name of ResMed's smooth air delivery technology, which intelligently mimics your natural breathing pattern.
 It incorporates the Easy-Breathe motor, which reduces the sound of your device to a whisper, so your (and your partner's) sleeping environment is quiet and restful.

-EPR is a feature on ResMed’s sleep therapy devices that gently lowers the pressure delivered to you when you breathe out.
+EPR is a feature on ResMed's sleep therapy devices that mildly lowers the pressure delivered to you when you breathe out.
 This makes it easier to breathe out against the air pressure.

 This is a term used to describe the occurrence of an apnea or hypopnea.

-Refers to breathing out, either naturally (automatically) or mechanically (with the help of a therapy device or ventilator).
+Refers to breathing out, either naturally or mechanically with the help of a therapy device or ventilator.
 Also referred to as Exhalation.

 EDS is a condition where you constantly feel tired during the day, and generally lack energy, even though you might feel you have had enough sleep.

-Generally, flow refers to the stream of air entering your lungs when you breathe (either naturally or with the help of a therapy device.)
+Generally, flow refers to the stream of air entering your airways when you breathe either naturally or with the help of a therapy device.

-This refers to any event that limits the flow of air into your body, due to a blockage (or obstruction) in your upper airway.
+This refers to any event that limits the flow of air into your body, due to a blockage or collapse of your upper airway.

 Full face masks are a type of mask used during positive airway pressure therapy.
 Full face masks cover both the nose and mouth.
 See also: Nasal pillow masks; Nasal masks.

-During positive airway pressure therapy, humidification warms the air you’re breathing as it comes out of the device.
-This helps you avoid getting a dry nose or throat, keeps your airway moist (so that it doesn’t dry out), and helps you keep your mouth closed while you sleep.
+During positive airway pressure therapy, humidification warms the air you're breathing as it comes out of the device.
+This helps you avoid getting a dry nose or throat, keeps your airway moist, and helps you keep your mouth closed while you sleep.
 Using a humidifier can make a positive difference to your therapy comfort and experience.
-ResMed’s humidification technology is called Climate Control.
+ResMed's humidification technology is called Climate Control.
 See also: Climate Control

 Hypopnea is a partial blockage of the airway.
-During a hypopnea, breathing is shallow at 50% less than baseline breathing, with partial upper airway obstruction lasting 10 seconds or longer.
+During a hypopnea, breathing is shallow at 30%-50% less than your normal breathing for 10 seconds or longer.

-Refers to breathing in, either spontaneously (automatically) or mechanically (with the help of a therapy device or ventilator).
-Also referred to as inspiration.
+Refers to breathing in, either spontaneously or mechanically with the help of a therapy device or ventilator.

 Refers to the pressure delivered to you during inspiration.
 See also: Inspiration; Pressure